ra3xdh/qucs_s-help/source/DModel.rst

 --------------------------------------------------------------------------------
-Chapter 4.
 Device and component modelling with algebraic equations
 --------------------------------------------------------------------------------

 The role of algebraic and numeric equations in circuit simulation